 The landlord must wait a 72-hour period following the eviction of the tenant before selling, retaining, or disposing of the property.
 The landlord must make the evicted tenant’s property available for retrieval at location close to the rental unit between the hours of 8 am and 8 pm.
 The landlord may face severe consequences for failure to allow tenant access to their belongings during the 72-hour period following the eviction.

-When the landlord attends the Enforcement Office the landlord will be required to pay a $315.00 fee PLUS $0.58 per kilometer for the distance that the Sheriff has to travel from the courthouse to the eviction address.
+When the landlord attends the Enforcement Office the landlord will be required to pay a $315.00 fee PLUS mileage costs for every kilometer the Sheriff has to travel from the courthouse to the eviction address.
+The specific mileage amount depends on where the rental property is located.
+The local Sheriff’s office should be contacted regarding their fees.
 If the landlord is unable to change the locks himself, they will have to use a locksmith and pay those fees as well.

 A tenant can only be evicted by the Sheriff pursuant to an order from the Landlord and Tenant Board.
 It is the landlord’s responsibility, in the presence of the Sheriff’s Officer, to change the locks on the rental unit.
 If the landlord is unable to change the locks him or herself, a locksmith should be scheduled to attend while the Sheriff’s Officer is at the rental unit.